-Students enrolled in Calculus I and who experience unexpected serious difficulties early in the course may be allowed to change back into a lower level mathematics course.
+Students enrolled in MATH 130 Calculus I and who experience unexpected serious difficulties early in the course may be allowed to change back into a lower level mathematics course.

-Students enrolled in Calculus I and Calculus II are advised to obtain a programmable graphing calculator.
+Students enrolled in MATH 130 Calculus I and MATH 140 Calculus II must obtain a programmable graphing calculator.
 Any brand or model will do; however, the TI-83 or the TI-86 will be used for classroom demonstrations.